confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ![chamber-sketch](120-chamber-sketch.png)

-We also use Abaqus CAE to create a cyndrical surface to constrain to frame from its large to small configuration, another to contact the inner surface at the minimimum constrained diameter.
+We also use Abaqus CAE to create a cyndrical surface to constrain the frame from its large to small configuration, and another to contact the inner surface at the minimimum constrained diameter.
 Instances of all parts are created in an assembly as shown below.

 ![assembly](120-assembly.png)